Study-Scape/StudyScape/README.md

 Labeled instructions for how to run the system:

+1. Clone repository
+2. Open terminal
+3. cd to study-scape
+4. create .env.local with our supabase credentials
+5. "npm install"
+6. "npm run dev"
+11. Open browser to http://localhost:3000 to see the website!

 A GitHub tag (id) for this release.
 This is an identifier to use to on a “git checkout” to get the commits that comprise the beta release of your software.

 Operational Use Cases: